 ensure all information submitted in support of a certificate application is true, accurate and that they hold such rights as necessary to any trademarks or other such information submitted during the application for a certificate;

+ensure that each Senior Responsible Officer, Approved Responsible Officer and Technical Contact it appoints complies with the obligations expressed to be placed on him or her, and shall be liable for any failure by such Senior Responsible Officer, Approved Responsible Officer and Technical Contact to so comply.

 review the issued certificate to confirm the accuracy of the information contained within it before installation and first use;

-use a trustworthy system for generating or obtaining a key pair and to prevent any loss, disclosure, or unauthorised use of the private key;
+ensure the System used for generating or obtaining a key pair is sufficiently secure to prevent any loss, disclosure, or unauthorised use of the private key;

-keep private keys confidential;

-keep confidential, any passwords, passphrases, PINs, private keys or other personal secrets used in obtaining authenticated access to certificates and CSS Certificate Authority facilities until it is securely destroyed or deleted;
+keep confidential, any passwords, passphrases, PINs, private keys or other personal secrets used in obtaining authenticated access to certificates and CSS Certificate Authority facilities until it is securely destroyed or deleted.
+This does not prevent the CSS User sharing details with third party service providers, including CSS Interface Providers;

 make only true and accurate representations to the CSS Certificate Authority as to the information required to determine eligibility for a certificate and for information contained within the certificate; and